Written by the Outwitly Team

 Angelica Ross

-Founder: TransTech Social Enterprises
+Organization: TransTech Social Enterprises (Founder)

-Follow on Twitter, LinkedIn, and Instagram
+Follow on: Twitter, LinkedIn, and Instagram

 Visit her Website

-“And by the way, trans women are women!” – Angelica Ross
+“And by the way, trans women are women!” —Angelica Ross

 Mabintou Kolley

-Follow on Twitter, LinkedIn, and Instagram
+Follow on: Twitter, LinkedIn, and Instagram

 Visit her Website

 Mabintou is an all-around creative: an interdisciplinary designer who loves the arts and isn’t afraid to embrace her authenticity and her entrepreneurial spirit.
 She’s a winner of the Makers 2020 Women in Software Power List and has been featured in the likes of Net-A-Porter and BuzzFeed.
-Her viral commentary has been used by publications such as Dazed, Refinery29, New York Times, LA Times, and TeenVogue.
+Her viral commentary has been used by publications such as Dazed, Refinery29, New York Times, LA Times, and TeenVogue

 Sara Fortier

-Organization: Outwitly Inc
+Organization: Outwitly Inc. (Founder/CEO)

-Follow Outwitly on Instagram, LinkedIn, & Twitter
+Follow Outwitly on: Instagram, LinkedIn, & Twitter

 Follow Sara on LinkedIn

-We may be biased, but we love her and she inspires us every. single. day.
+We may be biased, but we love her and she inspires us every.
+Single.
+Day.
 As you all know, Sara is the CEO and founder of Outwitly.
 She’s our boss, our mentor, and our fearless leader.
-She is a designer with a capital D, having studied and worked in the design field for over 18 years in Strategic Design, Service Design, UX Design, and Design Research.
+She is a “designer with a capital D,” having studied and worked in the design field for over 18 years in strategic design, service design, UX design, and design research.
 She’s our very own designer unicorn.

 In the meantime, check out the list of organizations and companies of interest, books, blogs, podcasts, and more wonderful resources below.

-Women in Tech and Design: Books, blogs, communities, and more.
+Women in Tech and Design: Books, Blogs, Communities, and More.

 As promised, here is a comprehensive list of the spaces and ways in which you can consume the content of the women featured in today’s post.
 Make sure to share these resources with anyone who you think would find them valuable.
 Happy learning!